Long-term Effects of LSD

 - Dramatic mood swings.

-Not everyone who uses hallucinogenic drugs experiences persistent psychosis.
-But many people do.
+Not everyone who uses hallucinogenic drugs experiences persistent psychosis, but it appears to still be a risk for some.

 Whether these episodes occur regularly or happen only occasionally, they can be terrifying and profoundly disturbing.
 Persistent psychosis can make it difficult to hold down a job, maintain a normal social life and form lasting personal relationships.
 During a psychotic episode, you may suffer a serious or fatal injury if your delusional experiences drive you to take life-threatening risks.